habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 > Note: If your package does not require downloading any source code, you can enter any string for the value, but you must also define callbacks for **do_download()** and **do_verify()**.
 See [Plan callbacks](#plan-callbacks) for more information.

 pkg_filename
-: The resulting filename for the download, typically constructed from the *$pkg_name* and *$pkg_version* values.
+: The resulting filename for the download, typically constructed from the `pkg_name` and `pkg_version` values.

   ~~~
   pkg_filename=${pkg_name}-${pkg_version}.tar.gz
   ~~~

 pkg_shasum
-: The sha256 sum of the downloaded *$pkg_source*.
+: The sha256 sum of the downloaded `pkg_source`.
 If you do not have the sha256 sum, you can easily generate it by downloading the source and using the `sha256sum` or `gsha256sum` tools.
 Also, if you do not have **do_verify()** overridden, and you do not have the correct sha256 sum, then the expected value will be shown in the build output of your package.

   ~~~
   pkg_shasum=36658cb768a54c1d4dec43c3116c27ed893e88b02ecfcb44f2166f9c0b7f2a0d